epogrebnyak/abacus/README.md

 5. post closing entries to ledger
 6. calculate balance sheet and income statement

-In general, what `abacus` (or any other double entry program) does is maintaining an extended accounting equation in balance.
+In general, what `abacus` (or any other double entry accounting program) does is maintaining an extended accounting equation in balance.
 If you are comfortable with this idea, the rest of program flow and code should be more easy to follow.

-Note that real ERP and accounting systems do a lot more than double entry accounting, for example keeping the original documents and maintaining identities of the clients and suppliers as well as keeping extra data about contracts and whatever management accounting may need to have a record of (your inventory).
+Note that real ERP and accounting systems do a lot more than double entry accounting, for example keeping the original document references and maintaining identities of the clients and suppliers as well as keeping extra data about contracts and whatever management accounting may need to have a record of (for example, your inventory).

 Most of this funcitonality is out of scope for a double entry ledger.
 We just need a chart of accounts, create a ledger based on chart,